sehHeiden/poll_election_bavaria_2023/readme.md

 | Linke  | 0.7 %      | 0.0 %                | 0.9 %              | 1.5 %           |
 | SPD    | 4.6 %      | 3.2 %                | 3.6 %              | 8.4 %           |

-This increases the accuracy for the `FW`, and `SPD`, but still strongly underestimate the `Gruene` party.
+This increases the accuracy for the `FW`, and `SPD`, but still strongly underestimates the `Gruene` party.
 Finally, we add the condition to only keep the most positive posts per user.
 This is closer to a voting intent.
 We still overestimate the `CSU` and `FW`.
 All this filtering results in very small supports for Bavarian authors.

 | Party  | Percentage | Percentage Followers | Percentage Bavaria | Election Result |